 K. Hariharan

 K. Hariharan is an Indian director, best known for Tamil cinema.
 K. Hariharan began their career in 1982.
-With 30 credits to their name and an average audience rating of 7.0, K. Hariharan remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, K. Hariharan remains one of the most prolific and celebrated talents in the industry.
 K. Hariharan is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones